How to remove air conditioning noise from videos

 Echo Video have shot videos in some pretty difficult locations over the last 5 years.
 From hot air balloons controlled by a blind pilot to dangling off Telscombe Cliffs and almost drowning on a model boating lake in Hampshire, we’ve faced our fair share of trials.
 But one of the most troubling places to film is always the dreaded office block!
 Even if you get past the bland decor and inhospitable workers, you are often faced with the prospect of central air.
 This is when individual rooms don’t have separate air conditioning but it is all controlled from one central unit and there’s nothing worse when it comes to filming an interview.
-This is a problem we’ve encountered time and time again and it can really effect the audio quality, so here’s a few tips we use when it comes to dealing with air conditioning.
+This is a problem we’ve encountered time and time again and it can really effect the audio quality, so here’s a few tips on how to remove air conditioning noise.

 1) Ask to get it turned off – The simple ones are the best.
 You may really have to nag your client or the office manager and it won’t make you any friends but it will save you so much trouble when it comes to editing.
 It also means that if the client moans about the audio quality in the final video you can always use the classic ‘I told you so…’